inex/ixp-manager-docs-md/docs/features/layer2-addresses.md

 The features of this system are listed below.

-### Listing and Searching Existing Layer2 Addresses
+### Listing and Searching Existing Configured MAC Addresses

-There is a new menu option (left hand side menu) under *MAC/L2 Addresses* called *Layer2 Addresses*.
-This lists all configured layer2 addresses including the OUI manufacturer (see below), associated switch / switch port(s), customer name, IPv4 and v6 addresses.
+There is a new menu option (left hand side menu) under *MAC Addresses* called *Configured Addresses*.
+This lists all configured MAC addresses including the OUI manufacturer (see below), associated switch / switch port(s), customer name, IPv4 and v6 addresses.
 You can also:

 * as-you-type search from the datatable search box (lowercased and filtered to a normalised MAC address);
 * restrict the view to a single VLAN;